 Overseeding

 Many cool-weather grasses, especially fescues, can be planted “on top of” your primary turf grass.
 This is a great way to keep your lawn green over the winter.
-There are a few things, however, that you want to consider beforehand.
+However, there are some things that you need to consider beforehand.

 Additionally, you need to compare the irrigation needs of your grass seed to be sure they’re compatible with your local weather forecast.
 If you choose a cool weather grass that requires a few waterings once planted, be sure you don’t spread the seed just prior to the first winter freeze.